Skip to main content

 For more details, see Vertex Taxability Mapping

-Configuring a fixed tax rate fallback for Avalara or Vertex
+Configuring a fixed tax rate fallback for external tax calculation providers

-If the retailer uses third party tax calculation provider, Avalara or Vertex to calculate taxes, you can set a fixed rate tax applicable when the third-party tax provider is unresponsive.
+If the retailer uses an external tax calculation provider, such as Avalara, Vertex, or Custom to calculate taxes, you can set a fixed rate tax applicable when the external tax provider is not reachable.
 For example, you can specify a percentage of the sale amount to charge as tax, such as 8%.
-See Using an offline default tax rate .
+See Using a fixed rate as a fallback .

 note

-It is mandatory to configure the fixed rate provider regardless of the usage of third party tax calculation providers.
+It is mandatory to configure the fixed rate provider regardless of the usage of external tax calculation providers.

-To configure a fixed tax rate for the third party tax provider:
+To configure a fallback fixed tax rate for the external tax provider:

 1. For the store-level, use the Create tax calculation config or Update tax calculation config method